 System Components

-Battery Storage: It is possible to store extra power using contemporary lithium devices that have an efficiency of 88-92%.
+- Battery Storage: Modern lithium devices can store extra power with an efficiency of 88-92%.

-Smart Management System: Controls charging and draining automatically based on rates and trends of power use
+- Smart Management System: Controls charging and draining automatically based on power usage rates and trends.

 Daily Operation Cycle

 Solar panels provide energy for immediate consumption and charge the battery throughout the day.
-At nighttime, during overcast, or during power failures, the battery automatically distributes stored energy to sustain power.
+At nighttime, during overcast conditions, or during power failures, the battery automatically distributes stored energy to maintain power.

 Types of Solar Battery Systems